 - Paragraph: Use these fields for open-ended survey questions in Virtuous Forms, or anywhere that you need to capture unstructured data that requires more than 140 characters.
 By nature, paragraph fields are not very valuable for queries and segmentation, but data stored here can be reviewed by development staff to gain insight into supporters and their motivations.

 - List: Use this option to create a drop-down list.
 Selecting this option will display a new field below, where you can add a List Value.
 Enter a value and then click on the "plus" icon or hit the enter key to add additional values.
-List values will always be sorted into alphabetical order when displayed.
+List values can be modified and re-ordered once a field is created.

 - Boolean: A basic True/False field, best used to create "flags" or indicators on a record.
 Use this in cases where a List field might be desired, but records may require more than one selection.
 Boolean fields also make it easy to add option checkboxes to Virtuous Forms.

 - Date: Used for any fields that will be strictly for tracking dates.
 Using this option will allow for querying using date operators, like "Greater than" or "Before."
 Fields with this data type can only be used to store complete dates; partial date values (i.e., only month and year) cannot be saved using this format.

 - Decimal: For fields that will only contain numerals.
 Again, this option will affect the query operators that can be used with a custom field.

 - Link: This type allows for clickable urls that can be used to connect to other web pages.